Skip to content

 Project.import_file() creates footage from a file by reading the media header (see [media_probe][py_aep.resolvers.media_probe]).
 After Effects caches footage metadata (dimensions, duration, frame rate, alpha, audio) in the project and does not re-read the media when the project is opened, so these values are extracted from the source file at import time.

 • has_alpha is a per-format heuristic, not a full media decode.
-After Effects allocates an alpha channel for PNG/TIFF/BMP/PSD/GIF regardless of the file's actual channel count, treats JPEG as opaque, and derives alpha from the channel list (EXR), bit depth (TGA: 32-bit only), or codec depth (MOV).
+After Effects allocates an alpha channel for PNG/TIFF/BMP/GIF regardless of the file's actual channel count, treats JPEG as opaque, and derives alpha from the channel list (EXR), bit depth (TGA: 32-bit only), codec depth (MOV), or layer transparency and channel count (PSD/PSB: layered or >= 4 channels).
 These match AE's import for the tested samples.

 guessAlphaMode / guessPulldown